What is Contract for difference trading?

-Many CFD provider’s have demo accounts where you can ‘test drive’ their online trading platform.
+Many CFD provider’s have a demo account where you can ‘test drive’ their online trading platform.
 These demo accounts are also useful for testing your CFD trading strategies, before opening a live CFD account.
 On all our CFD provider comparison & reviews we provide links to the brokers demo accounts.
 We highly recommend opening a demo account for each CFD broker you’re considering for a trading account.

 When considering online CFD trading in Australia, verify the broker is regulated in Australia.
 Confirm they have a current Australian Financial Services (AFS) licence number, also referred to as AFSL, issued by the Australian Securities and Investments Commission (ASIC).

 If you are considering acquiring any financial product, including a Contract for difference, you should obtain and read the relevant Product Disclosure Statement and any other offer document/s prior to making any financial decision.

 If you are unsure of the risks, or have any doubt whether you have sufficient financial resources or experience to trade these leveraged products, you should take professional advice before trading CFDs.

 ASIC has also developed 7 disclosure benchmarks for ‘over-the-counter’ (OTC) CFDs to help traders assess the risks.
 These include: